TrevorZB/profile/_timeline_items/tds-software-engineer-2.md

 ---
 timeline_date: 'December 2021'
-info: 'Software Engineer II'
+info: 'TDS Telecom Software Engineer II'
-desc: 'Employed at TDS Telecom from December 2021 to Present.'
+desc: 'Employed at TDS Telecom as a Software Engineer II from December 2021 to Present.'
+order_id: 7
 ---